 Indian nationals should complete the Hong Kong pre-arrival registration, PAR, in order to travel to Hong Kong.
 The PAR grants its holder a 14-day stay in Hong Kong.
 Indian travellers with a valid PAR should have a printed copy of their Hong Kong visa at all times during their visit.

 Travel to Hong Kong with the Hong Kong Tourist Visa

 Citizens of certain countries should apply for a Hong Kong tourist visa by completing the Application for Visit/Transit in Hong Kong, an ID 1003 A form or an ID 1003 B form.
 This application may be submitted along with other relevant supporting documents to the Receipt and Despatch Unit at the Immigration Department in Hong Kong by post or through a local sponsor.
 Applicants may also apply for a visa for Hong Kong through their nearest Chinese embassy or consulate.

 All nationals who apply for a Hong Kong Tourist Visa or a Transit visa must demonstrate that:

 - The applicant’s bona fides are not in doubt.

 - The applicant has sufficient funds to cover the costs of the duration of their stay.

 Citizens of 170 territories and countries can visit Hong Kong without submitting a visa application.
-Before travelling to Hong Kong, it is advised to revise the amount of days the traveller can stay in the HKSAR without holding a visa.
+Before travelling to Hong Kong, it is advised to revise the amount of days the visitor can stay in the HKSAR without holding a visa.
 The amount of days granted in Hong Kong is subject to the traveller’s nationality.

 At the moment, the government of Hong Kong has created an online platform called the Pre-arrival Registration or PAR, and it is available for citizens of India only.
 Indian nationals are required to obtain an online visa for Hong Kong in order to travel and enter the region.